 He was a great scholar and was said to excel in philosophical discussions or arguments which were a common practice amongst intellectuals in those days.
 As the Jain culture demands, he was supposed to be on his foot and roam around the world.

 Monks Delhi visit

-His guru could foresee his death in Delhi, so he told him that you go wherever you want to go but do not enter Delhi.
+His guru could foresee his death in Delhi, so he told him that you go wherever he wanted to go but not enter Delhi.
 He went around doing his duty as a monk for years.
-Finally, when he was on the outskirts of Delhi, he was invited by the then reigning king Madanpal.
+Finally, when he was on the outskirts of Delhi, he was invited by the then-reigning king Madanpal.
 Given the circumstances, he could not say No to him and entered Delhi.
 He built a Parsvanath temple in the area where Qutab Minar now stands.
 Thereafter he lived in Delhi and gave up his body at the young age of 26 only.

 Myth or Belief